Statement of Service for Graduates

-As a member of AGCAS the Careers Service is committed to promoting equality of access and treatment in education, employment, training and guidance regardless of race, religion, gender, disability, marital status, social class, age or sexual preference.
-Any records of your discussions with an adviser are available to you under the Freedom of Information Act.
-Staff in the Service also work to the following codes and standards - the College's Equal Opportunities policy and Quality framework, the Careers Service Code of practice for students with disabilities, the Student Charter and the code of practice in relation to graduate recruitment jointly agreed by AGCSI, IPD, IBEC and USI.
+As a member of AGCAS the Careers Service is committed to promoting equality of access and treatment in education, employment, training and guidance regardless of race, religion, gender, disability, civil status, family status, social class, age or sexual orientation.
+Any records of your discussions with a consultant are available to you under the Freedom of Information legislation.
+Staff in the Service also work to the following codes and standards - the College's policies (www.tcd.ie/about/policies) and the code of practice in relation to graduate recruitment jointly agreed by AHECS, IPD, IBEC and USI.
 Copies of these codes and policy documents are available on request.

 Limitations of our service

-Due to space limitations there is restricted access to the Careers Information Centre and it may not always be possible to facilitate employer fairs or interviews on campus.
+- Due to space limitations it may not always be possible to facilitate employer fairs or interviews on campus.